Last updated: 9 June 2026

 Potentially, yes.
 The marriage allowance, Cash ISA, and pension top-up points apply to most working adults.
 Even basic-rate taxpayers benefit from tax-free savings and pension relief.

 Capital at risk.
 The value of your investments can go down as well as up, and you may get back less than you invest.
 Tax treatment depends on individual circumstances and may change.
 This article is not financial advice.
+Rates and rules can change; consider speaking to a qualified adviser or accountant.
+CoolCuration is not authorised by the Financial Conduct Authority.
+CoolCuration may earn a commission or referral bonus if you sign up through links on this page, at no extra cost to you.

 More from CoolCuration